josemsantos/polymer-admin-dashboard/README.md

     };
   }
 ```
-* on the construct define the endpoint value to fetch or edit the content
+* on the constructor define the endpoint value to fetch or edit the content
 ```js
 constructor() {
     super();